User Guide

 Forgot the commands for InternBuddy?
 Fret not!
 You can easily view the list of supported commands and their formats

-using the help
+using the help command.

 Format: help